 In fact, at Capercaillie Wines (situated in the Lovedale region of the Hunter) you can taste your first mouthful of their Shiraz.
 Then eat it after a bite of cheese.
 You will see how the complex and chocolatey flavours of the wine have come to life on your tongue.
 A completely different experience that you would have missed without such guidance.

 And why settle for any supermarket variety cheddar?
 At the Smelly Cheese Shop in Pokolbin, you can try fettas and labnas (a cheese made from yoghurt) paired with dukkha, chilli, sun-dried tomatoes and garlic.

 For a truly luxurious experience, you can try a triple cream brie with a smooth layer of truffle mousse through the centre.
 And with more varieties of blue cheese and camembert, the adventurous palate will rediscover some of these flavours and fall in love with the mild cheese and biscuits all over again.

 The other perfect addition to your Hunter Valley Shiraz is a rich and creamy dark chocolate.
 Don’t feel guilty – we all need antioxidants in our diet!
 And what better way to get them than a dark chocolate fudge or for that extra hint of heat.
 The chilli chocolate at the Hunter Valley Chocolate Company is a must to try.

 Stay overnight in the Hunter Valley

-After a packed day of wine, craft beer, cheese and chocolate tasting you can now see why coming back to your luxury Hunter Valley accommodation is certainly the preferred option!
-From resort style motels with every convenience at your fingertips to country cottages with character on the outside and an enviable modern design on the inside there are options to suit every taste and budget.
+After a packed day of wine, craft beer, cheese and chocolate tasting you can now see why coming back to your luxury Hunter Valley accommodation is indeed the preferred option!
+From resort-style motels with every convenience at your fingertips to country cottages with the character on the outside and a superior modern design on the inside, there are options to suit every taste and budget.